Winter Handicap 2017–18

 The club winter handicap is a series of 8 races on Tuesday evenings over the winter, organised by Keith Gordon.

-Keith’s report from race 1
+Keith’s final report

 Dates for 2017-18 are listed below.